TITHI-KHAN/Heart-Disease-Prediction/README.md

 3. **Smoking**: Have you smoked at least 100 cigarettes in your entire life?
 [Note: 5 packs = 100 cigarettes]

-4.**AlcoholDrinking**: Heavy drinkers (adult men having more than 14 drinks per week and adult women having more than 7 drinks per week
+4. **AlcoholDrinking**: Heavy drinkers (adult men having more than 14 drinks per week and adult women having more than 7 drinks per week

 5. **Stroke**: (Ever told) (you had) a stroke?